-An example of ‘Blue Eyed Northern Soul’ that gets into Kev Roberts Top 500 at 275.
+An example of ‘Blue Eyed Northern Soul’ this time by Benny Troy, that gets into Kev Roberts Top 500 at 275.

 Some of the story is told in the DVD Keep On Burning.

-Such controversial arguments, about whether the listening and dancing aficionados like, respect, or deride; Blue eyed Soul, began way back in the mid sixties, when only black was regarded as Soul and artists emerging such as R. Dean Taylor, were regarded as second class.
-That is until we realised that he was also a great songwriter making lots of or favourite songs for the Motown artists we loved; so on that realisation his status was upgraded!
+Such controversial arguments, about whether the listening and dancing aficionados like, respect, or deride Blue eyed Soul, began way back in the mid sixties, when only black artist were regarded as capable of producing Soul and artists such as R. Dean Taylor were regarded as second class.
+That was until we realised that he was also a great songwriter writing lots of or favourite songs for the Motown artists we loved.
+After that realisation his status was upgraded!

-It was a sort of reversed ‘apartheid’ in the case of Soul purists of the time, and it sort of broke out again on the following dance scene at Wigan casino.
+It was a sort of reversed ‘apartheid’ in the case of Soul purists of the time, and it broke out again on the dance scene at Wigan casino.

-Blue Eyed Soul: a discussion inside The Twisted Wheel around late 67 early 1968 taken vebatim from the ‘Novel’ THE MANCHESTER WHEELERS.
+Blue Eyed Soul: a discussion inside The Twisted Wheel around late 67 early 1968 taken verbatim from the ‘Novel’ THE MANCHESTER WHEELERS.

 “Dean Parrish, he’s a white bloke.”